Le passé composé: the Past Tense in French

 3rd person plural (they) ils/elles ont ils/elles sont

-Participe passé: the French past participle
+Participe passé: the past participle

-For regular er/ir/re-verbs, the past participle is formed as follows:
+For regular er/ir/re verbs, the past participle is formed as follows:

 • If the infinitive ends in -er, the participle ends in é